infi/infi.sh/_posts/gifbox-is-up.md

 Oh, did I mention the fancy [gifbox.me](https://gifbox.me) domain we have now?
 Yeah, that's also pretty neat.
 There's a bit more to it, but I won't go into that in this article.

-With API and library out of the way, final step was to build the actual client.
+With API and library out of the way, the final step was to build the actual client.
 It had to be server-side rendered &mdash; otherwise, the Revolt API wouldn't be able to fetch the metadata of GIFBox links &mdash; as Revolt's embed crawler doesn't run JS.
 I have decided to use [Next.js](https://next.js) for that, effectively giving me the best of the server-side rendering and client-side rendering worlds.

 While I learned from the first client of the first iteration and didn't use a CSS framework this time, I consciously ignored the mockup to focus on a more functional and user-friendly style, though you will have to visit the website yourself to see how it looks.